eatenlamp/Netspoofer/README.md

 A hands-on tool for understanding what's happening on your Wi-Fi.
 Combines network scanning, traffic analysis, and device identity spoofing.
 Works with or without root.

 # WARNING: THIS IS A BEGINNER PROJECT!
-HALF OF THIS MAY NOT WORK!
-TREAT THIS AS SOME KID'S HAND-MADE TOY ⚠️

 ---